matt-curtis/developer.sketchapp.com/_classes/MSStyleFill.md

 ### noiseIntensity

-Sketch 2.0: A float representing the intensity of the noise from 0..1
+A float representing the intensity of the noise from 0..1

-{# TODO: check if this still works on Sketch 3.0 #}

 ### isEnabled